Oneohtrix Point Never: Early life

+Career

-2007–2012: Early career
+2007–2012: Early career, Rifts, Returnal and Replica

 Lopatin initially released music under a number of aliases and as part of several groups, including Infinity Window and Astronaut, before adopting the pseudonym Oneohtrix Point Never, a verbal play on the name of the Boston FM radio station Magic 106.7.
-Early OPN recordings drew on synthesizer music, '80s new age tropes, and contemporary noise music.
+Early OPN recordings are regarded as drawing inspiration from 1970s and 80s arpeggiated synthesizer music, new-age music tropes, and contemporary developments in noise music.
 Lopatin released a series of cassette and CD-R projects interspersed with a trilogy of full-length albums: Betrayed in the Octagon (2007), Zones Without People (2009), and Russian Mind (2009).
-Much of this material was eventually collected on the 2009 compilation Rifts, which brought him international acclaim; it was named the second-best album of 2009 by UK magazine The Wire.
-Also in 2009, Lopatin released the audio-visual project Memory Vague, which included his profile-raising YouTube video "nobody here".
+Much of this material was eventually collected on the 2009 compilation Rifts, which brought him critical acclaim; it was named the second-best album of 2009 by UK magazine The Wire.
+The same year, Lopatin released the audio-visual DVD project Memory Vague, which included his profile-raising YouTube video "nobody here", and "eccojam".
 His work during this period would be associated with the late 2000s underground hypnagogic pop trend.

 In June 2010, Lopatin followed Rifts with his major label debut Returnal, released on Editions Mego.
 In the same year, he released the influential limited-edition pseudonymous cassette Chuck Person's Eccojams Vol. 1, which would help inspire the 2010s Internet-based genre vaporwave, and he formed the duo Games (later renamed Ford & Lopatin) with childhood friend Joel Ford.
 Lopatin's next album, Replica, was released in 2011 on his newly formed label Software Recording, to further critical praise.
 On it, Lopatin developed a sample-based approach that drew on the audio of 1980s and '90s television advertisements.
 Also that year, Lopatin participated in the collaborative album FRKWYS Vol. 7 with musicians David Borden, James Ferraro, Samuel Godin and Laurel Halo as part of RVNG's label series; Ford & Lopatin released Channel Pressure, and OPN was chosen to perform at the All Tomorrow's Parties festival.
 Lopatin and visual artist Nate Boyce collaborated on the 2011 Reliquary House performance installation; the music from this project would later be released on the split OPN/Rene Hell album Music for Reliquary House / In 1980 I Was a Blue Square (2012).
 In 2012, Lopatin collaborated with Tim Hecker on the album Instrumental Tourist.